Chaste/cppwg/README.md

   free_functions: cppwg_ALL
 ```

-and do `python cppwg/shapes/wrapper/generate.py` (with some suitable arguements).
+and do `python cppwg/shapes/wrapper/generate.py` (with some suitable arguments).

-The generator will make the following PyBind wrapper code in `cppwg/shapes/wrapper/math_funcs/math_funcs.main.cpp`:
+The generator will make the following PyBind11 wrapper code in `cppwg/shapes/wrapper/math_funcs/math_funcs.main.cpp`:
 ```c++
 #include <pybind11/pybind11.h>
 #include "wrapper_header_collection.hpp"